idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/userobjects.md

 Any MOOSE object can retrieve a `UserObject` in a manner similar to retrieving a `Function`.

-Generally, it is a good idea to take the name of the `UserObject` to from the input file:
+Generally, it is a good idea to take the name of the `UserObject` from the input file:

 ```cpp
 InputParameters